nbro/andz/CONVENTIONS.md

 ## Exceptions

-- Use exceptions for something that **may** happen.
+- Use exceptions for something that **may** happen

-    - Use exceptions to check correctness of input arguments to functions.
-Always???
-In every case, and for every input argument???
+    - Use exceptions to check correctness of input arguments to functions, if there are no assumptions about the same inputs.
+If there are assumptions, use assertions instead!

+        - When to make assumptions???

     - The level of paranoia to check for correctness of inputs may depend on a few factors:

         - readability of the code

         - robustness of the software

         - efficiency of the software

         - cost and consequences of erroneous behaviour

-    - Use exceptions to handle possible erroneous behaviour after computation
+    - Use exceptions to handle possible erroneous behaviour after computation??
+Why???

-        - Examples: division by zero ..
+        - Examples: division by zero .. ??

-    - The users of `ands` are not just programmers, so use exceptions!!

 ### References